Email marketing outperforms every other marketing channel when it comes to generating revenue.

 The premise is simple.
-The P’s help you create a structure for your email campaign that helps capture your readers’ attention, and evoke a response.
-The four Ps include:
+The four Ps help you create a structure for your email campaign that helps capture your readers’ attention, and evoke a response.
+They are:

 Start by promising your customers something - a solution to their problem, for example.
 Then use language to help the reader build a mental image.

 And finally, be very clear about what the reader should do next.
-This means including a link to buy a product, or offer an alternative action such as a free download for those who may be hesitant about buying.
+This means, include a link to buy a product, or offer an alternative action such as a free download for those who may be hesitant about buying.

 There are a number of ways to test your email campaigns.
 It doesn’t have to be expensive or time-consuming, but every email should at least be reviewed by a colleague before you hit send.

-According to Litmus, 55% of all emails are now opened on a mobile device, and it’s not slowing down.
+According to Constant Contact, 61% of all emails are now opened on a mobile device, and this trend is not slowing down!

 Customers will continue to use multiple platforms to access emails and you need to make sure your emails are readable for each device.